 - Makes approx. 2 cups of syrup.

-If you lived in England, you would probably be very familiar with sloe berries.
-The astringent, sour berries are everywhere—growing on spiny blackthorn bushes, which line paths and hedgerows.
-Not wanting to waste perfectly good, readily available berries, the ever-crafty Brits used them to infuse high proof gin, adding sugar to make a sweet-sour...
+If you live in England, you be familiar with sloe berries.
+The purplish-colored, astringent, sour berries literally grow everywhere—in fact they can probably be found right in your Nan’s backyard.
+Not wanting to waste perfectly good, readily available berries, the ever-crafty Brits infused them into high proof gin, adding sugar to make a sweet...